 Schedule 7 of this Act:

-- Gives new powers to HM Treasury to issue directions to firms in the financial sector including MSBs.
+- gives powers to HM Treasury to issue directions to firms in the financial sector including MSBs.

-- Appoints HMRC as an enforcement authority and gives new powers to HMRC to supervise MSBs to ensure their compliance with the requirements imposed by any direction
+- appoints HMRC as an enforcement authority and gives powers to HMRC to supervise MSBs to ensure their compliance with the requirements imposed by any direction

 A direction will contain specific legal requirements imposed by HMT on businesses in the financial sector in relation to their transactions or business with

 - a person carrying on business in a country;

 - a person resident or incorporated in a country.

 HM Treasury may give a direction if one or more of the following conditions are met in relation to a country outside the European Economic Area (EAA).

 HM Treasury may give a direction if one or more of the following apply: